vsaulue/Gustave/docs/tutorials/03-world-api/04-world-links/index.md

 A few comment on this output:

-- **Line 1:** According to Newton's 1st law of motion, this contact must receive the full weight of the 4 blocks making the "back of the chair".
+- **Line 1:** According to Newton's first law of motion, this contact must receive the full weight of the 4 blocks making the "back of the chair".
 The weight vector of 4 blocks is `4 * mass * g = {0, -120'000, 0} Newton`.
 - **Line 2 & 3:** These 2 contacts are on the surface of the 2 foundations blocks supporting the whole chair.
 How Gustave balance the weight between the 2 feet is implementation defined, but the sum of these two forces must be the **opposite**  of the weight vector of the chair.
 Chair's weight vector: `15 * mass * g = {0, -450'000, 0} Newton`

 !!! note
-    The [solver](../../../lexicon.md#solver) doesn't always find an exact solution (regarding Newton's 1st law).
-Remember the `solverPrecision` value from [Tutorial: Creating an empty SyncWorld](../01-creating-world/index.md) ?
+    The [solver](../../../lexicon.md#solver) doesn't always find an exact solution (regarding Newton's first law).
+Remember the `solverPrecision` value from [Tutorial: Configure a solver](../../02-solver-api/index.md#configure-a-solver) ?
 This is where it matters: here the solver is allowed a `0.01` (1%) error factor.
 So the Y-value in **line 1** could be between `-118'800` and `-121'200` Newton.

 ## Link's stress ratio